Tracker (American TV series): Development

 Tracker is produced by 20th Television and based on Jeffery Deaver's 2019 novel The Never Game.
-Due to a pre-existing argument between 20th Television and CBS, the series was picked up to pilot by the network in July 2022.
+Due to a pre-existing agreement between 20th Television and CBS, the series was picked up to pilot by the network in July 2022.
 In December 2022, it was given a series order.
 In March 2023, the title of the series was changed to Tracker.
 On March 4, 2024, the series was renewed for a second season.
 On February 20, 2025, the series was renewed for a third season.
+On January 22, 2026, CBS renewed the series for a fourth season.

 Casting

 In January 2021, Justin Hartley joined the series as Colter Shaw.
 In September 2022, Mary McDonnell was cast as Mary Dove Shaw.
 That month, Robin Weigert, Abby McEnany, and Eric Graise had also joined the series.
 In April 2024, Melissa Roxburgh and Jensen Ackles were cast to guest star.
 In August 2024, it was reported that Weigert is not returning as a series regular for the second season.
 In September 2024, Floriana Lima was cast in a recurring role for the second season.
 In February 2025, Chris Lee joined the cast in a recurring capacity for the second season.
 In March 2025, Pej Vahdat was cast in a recurring role for the second season.
-On July 18, 2025, Graise and McEnany left the series ahead of the third season.
+In July 2025, Graise and McEnany left the series ahead of the third season.
+In December 2025, Kathleen Robertson and Mark Engelhardt joined the cast in recurring capacities for the third season.
+In January 2026, it was reported that Erica Durance and David Ramsey are set to guest star for an episode of the third season.

+In March 2026, Chris Jericho guest starred on the "Breakaway" episode.

+In the same episode, Lee was promoted to series regular.
+In September 2026, Cassady McClincy Zhang was promoted to series regular while Michael Malarkey joined the cast in a recurring role for fourth season.

 Filming

 Tracker is filmed in British Columbia, Canada, on location around the Vancouver metro area, and at Vancouver Film Studios.
-Filming for the second season began on July 16, 2024 and concluded on April 1, 2025.
-Filming for the third season began on July 17, 2025 and is scheduled to conclude on April 17, 2026.
+Filming for the second season began on July 16, 2024, and concluded on April 1, 2025.
+Filming for the third season began on July 17, 2025, and concluded on April 17, 2026.
+Production relocated to Los Angeles starting with the fourth season.

 Broadcast

 Tracker premiered on February 11, 2024, on CBS in the United States as the lead-out show following Super Bowl LVIII (except on Kansas City's KCTV, where Super Bowl postgame victory coverage led to the show airing on sister station KSMO-TV).
 In Canada, the series aired in simulcast on CTV.
 The second season premiered on October 13, 2024.
 The third season premiered on October 19, 2025.
+The fourth season is scheduled to premiere on October 4, 2026.